Enabling you to gain access to 512 million consumers across Europe and offer electronic money, including electronic wallets and prepaid cards

 - the principles and definitions applicable to the collection of statistical data on performance, transaction and fraud

 - internal control mechanisms to comply with obligations in relation to money laundering and terrorist financing (AML/CTF obligations)

 1. Expertise and Specialism within Banking, Payments and E-money

 Banking, e-money and payment services are a specialist field, requiring prior expertise, knowledge and a specialist focus.
 You should ensure that your consultant specialises in this area as opposed to generalising in it.
 They should be comfortable explaining the technical aspects of this field, such as providing technical and regulatory requirements for license authorisation.
 The financial regulator will have conditions and expectations regarding different aspects of the application.
 For example, shareholders and management should be fit & proper, of good repute and have relevant experience and knowledge.
 A good consultant should be able to advise you on the regulatory requirements early on in order to manage your time effectively and minimise any delays or wrong decisions.
 It should your consultant’s role to guide and advise you on best practices and the regulatory requirements.
-For example, we spend time advising clients from an early stage, in fact during the initial meeting and prior to taking on their application, of such requirements so that they can make an informed decision before investing their time.
+For example, we spend time advising clients from an early stage, in fact during the initial meeting and prior to taking on their application, of such requirements so that they are able to make an informed decision before investing their time.

 2. Ability to access banking products and services